Werewolf-44/Ernestas_projects/README.md

 #Ernestas_projects is a collection of projects I've created while learning to code.
-Files are listed according to difficulty (this is my subjective opinion.
-Some things may be harder for some people and easier for others)